CPJKU/cca_layer/README.md

 - lasagne [(installation instructions)](https://lasagne.readthedocs.io/en/latest/user/installation.html)

-Once all requirements are available we recommend to install the *cca_layer package* in develop mode using the following command:
+Once all requirements are available we recommend to install the *cca_layer package* in develop mode by running the following command in the root folder of the project:
 ```
 python setup.py develop --user
 ```